Prince William spots rare black rhino as he learns about wildlife in Namibia

 He praised the "beauty and sheer remoteness" of Namibia's landscape as he spotted a rare black rhino after five hours.

-The Duke of Cambridge said he was humbled by the rangers dedication towards protecting Namibia's rhinos population from poachers.
+The Duke of Cambridge said he was humbled by the rangers' dedication toward protecting Namibia's rhinos population from poachers.

 "This why I wanted to come to Namibia — to listen and learn.
 It is also why Namibia's voice on these difficult subjects at the upcoming conference on the illegal wildlife trade in London in October is so important," he added.